Skip to main content

 • Challenges to financial stability due to workplace issues, lack of sufficient health insurance and the cost of cancer care

-Health Disparities in Young African Americans
+Health Disparities in Young Black Women

 In addition to these unique issues, research has shown that young African American women face even greater challenges.